Travel to Canada or Mexico

 instructions, please refer the CBP officer to this regulation: 22 CFR 41.112(d).

-If you cannot meet the above requirements for automatic visa revalidation, be aware that U.S. consulates in Mexico have placed restrictions on visa application eligibility for Third Country Nationals (TCNs) (i.e. non-Mexican citizens) who are not residents of Mexico.
+- Visa application at U.S. consulates in Mexico: U.S. consulates in Mexico have placed restrictions on visa application eligibility for Third Country Nationals (TCNs) (i.e. non-Mexican citizens) who are not residents of Mexico.
+Therefore, if you travel to Mexico and are not able to use automatic visa revalidation for reentry to the U.S., you may have problems obtaining a visa if you are not a Mexican citizen or resident.
 For more information on these restrictions, see the website of the U.S. Embassy in Mexico.